Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/accuracy.md

 ## Example

-Here are results from an exercise with a dataset with 20 values to demonstrate the calculation of some of the metrics:
+Here are results from an exercise with a dataset with 20 values to demonstrate the calculation of some of the metrics [cite](https://classeval.wordpress.com/introduction/basic-evaluation-measures/):

 ![](../assets/images/example-of-confusion-matrix.png)